RevealBi/Documentation/en/wpf/editing-dashboards.md

 ### CanAddPostCalculatedFields

-This property shows/hides the **F(x)** menu item in the "Visualization Fields" section of the Visualzation Editor.
+This property shows/hides the **F(x)** menu item in the "Visualization Fields" section of the Visualization Editor.

 ![](images/editing-canaddpostcalculatedfields.jpg)